 Sunday, March 16, 1980

-When I got to Canada, Sander picked me up from the airport.
-He seemed very happy to have me here.
+When I arrived in Canada, Sander picked me up at the airport.
+He seemed happy to have me here.
 Sander told me he had been thinking a lot about suicide before I wrote that I was coming.
 Sander drives a truck for a living, so I drove around with him all day.
 I had only planned on a quick visit just to get my things from Nick.
 But Sander seemed so lost.
-I told him I would stay for a few days, and I would keep him company while he did his job.
+I told him I would stay for a few days and keep him company while he worked.

 Saturday, March 22, 1980

-Since Sander didn’t live far from William St. I asked him if we could stop by and see the house we used to live in.
+Since Sander didn’t live far from William Street, I asked him if we could stop by and see the house we used to live in.
 It was strange to see the top window where I had spent so many hours looking out.
 Then I went inside the gate and walked into the backyard.
-I thought of all the things that had happened in that house and there it was standing empty as if it was a ghost from the past.
+I thought of all the things that had happened in that house, and there it was standing empty as if it were a ghost from the past.
 I wondered what would happen to it.

-It was so strange to see Nick again after all this time.
-I was sad that Nick would not give me my belings.
-This was not that way I had expected it to go!
-I was not suprised by the way his mom had acted when she had found out I had been there.
-I was so relived that we were able to get away just in time.
+It was strange to see Nick again after all this time.
+I was sad that Nick would not give me my belongings.
+Especially the valuable rocks.
+This was not the way I had expected it to go!
+I was not surprised by the way his mom had acted when she found out I was there.
+I was so relieved that we were able to get away in time.

 Sunday, March 23, 1980